zammad/zammad-admin-documentation/system/integrations/smime/troubleshooting.rst

    * Does the email address on the certificate match the email address of the agent/group composing the email?

 Error: “Fingerprint already taken”
-   * Are you sure you haven’t added this certificate already?
+   * Are you sure you haven't added this certificate already?

 Error: “❌ invalid byte sequence in UTF-8”
    * Please ensure to provide PEM formatted certificate and keys.